Watu Wangu Foundation

 Watu Wangu Academy is currently the focus of our activities.

 Lack of education is one of the major causes of poverty.
 This affects girls and women more than boys and men.
-In the area around Tulia live many young women, many of them single mothers, who have hardly any education or none at all, as a result of which it is very difficult for them to find employment.
+In Kitui West sub-county live many young women, many of them single mothers, who have hardly any education or none at all, as a result of which it is very difficult for them to find employment.
 This means that they depend on others for their and their children's livelihood.
 These others may be their parents or grandparents, who are often very poor, themselves.
 Many children who grow up in such a disadvantaged situation have far fewer opportunities to progress and remain at the bottom of society when they reach adulthood.

 For more information on this project, please check out the page of this program.